 WARNING: This story contains disturbing details

-The trial of a Langley woman accused of killing her seven-year-old daughter will resume on March 29 in New Westminster Supreme Court.
+A verdict in the case against a Langley woman accused of killing her seven-year-old daughter is expected in the New Year.

 The trial of KerryAnn Lewis resumed on Monday, with a judge expected to hear the remaining witnesses this week.

 A police officer, a toxicologist, and store clerks who interacted with Lewis on the day of her daughter’s death are expected to testify.

 Lewis is charged with first degree murder in the death of her daughter, seven-year-old Aaliyah Rosa.
 Aaliyah was found dead in Lewis’s Langley apartment on July 22, 2018.